 Codecs are compression technologies with two components; an encoder to compress the file in the first device and a decoder to decode the file when played by the end device(viewers)

 - Audio: AAC-LC, HE-AAC+ v1 & v2, xHE-AAC, Apple Lossless, FLAC

 - Video: H.265, H.264

 How Does HLS Work?

-Now that we’ve answered the question of what is HLS video streaming, we can go one step further.
+Now that we’ve answered the question of what is HLS streaming, we can go one step further.
 Before comparing HLS with other solutions, it would be better to learn how HLS works.

 To distribute to HLS clients, the source is encoded into multiple files at different data rates and divided into short chunks(segments of data) which are usually around 10 seconds long.
 This process is also called segmented delivery.
 These are loaded onto an HTTP server along with a text-based manifest file with a .M3U8 extension that directs the player to additional manifest files for each of the encoded streams.